Koya Castle (Chikuma)

-Thought to have been constructed by the Tōhara Clan in the Muromachi Period, Koyajō was a branch castle of Tōnoharajō.
+Thought to have been constructed by the Tōhara Clan in the Muromachi Period, Koyajō was a branch castle of Tōnoharajō (Tounohara Castle).
 It was situated at much lower elevation at a strategic point at the mouth of the Aida River.
+Later Koyajō was guarded by the Kubo Clan, vassals of the Aida, who had their residence at the confluence of the Aida and Sai rivers.

 |English Name||Chikuma Koya Castle|